 Editor: change the text as below, paragraph from page 155, line 43 to page 156, line 7 [1]

-An AP or PCP shall have an A-BFT every k beacon intervals, where k is the value indicated by the N BIs ABFT subfield in the Beacon Interval Control field.
-In an A-BFT, the non-EDMG AP or PCP, or an EDMG AP or PCP that used one RF chain in the last BTI, shall receive in a quasi-omni antenna pattern using the DMG antenna indicated by the value of the DMG Antenna ID subfield within the SSW field transmitted in the DMG Beacon.
-An non-EDMG AP or PCP, or an EDMG AP or PCP having a single RF chain, with multiple DMG antennas has a regular schedule of receiving through each DMG antenna corresponding to the DMG antenna in which a DMG Beacon frame is transmitted through.
+An AP or PCP shall have an A-BFT every k beacon intervals, where k is the value indicated by the N BIs A-BFT subfield in the Beacon Interval Control field.
+In an A-BFT, the non-EDMG AP or PCP, or an EDMG AP or PCP, with one or multiple antennas, which used one RF chain in the last BTI, shall receive in a quasi-omni antenna pattern using the DMG antenna indicated by the value of the DMG Antenna ID subfield within the SSW field transmitted in the DMG Beacon.
+In the case that a non-EDMG AP or PCP, or an EDMG AP or PCP having a single RF chain, with multiple DMG antennas has a regular schedule of receiving through each DMG antenna corresponding to the DMG antenna in which a DMG Beacon frame is transmitted through.
 The AP or PCP shall switch RX DMG antenna every l allocations, where l is the value of the N A-BFT in Ant subfield 6 within the Beacon Interval Control field.

 Editor: change the text as below, paragraph from page 156, line 8 to page 156, line 16 [1]

-In an A-BFT, an EDMG AP or PCP that used multiple RF chains in the last BTI shall receive in a quasi-omni antenna pattern through each DMG antenna indicated by the values of the DMG Antenna ID subfields within the Sector Sweep fields transmitted in one or multiple DMG Beacon frames during the last BTI.
+In an A-BFT, an EDMG AP or PCP that used multiple RF chains and the same number of antennas within one DMG antenna group in the last BTI shall receive in a quasi-omni antenna pattern through each DMG antenna indicated by the values of the DMG Antenna ID subfields within the Sector Sweep fields transmitted in one or multiple DMG Beacon frames during the last BTI.
 DMG Beacon frames transmitted from different DMG antennas have different values in their DMG Antenna ID subfields.
-An EDMG AP or PCP with multiple RF chains and multiple DMG antenna groups has a regular schedule of receiving through each DMG antenna group corresponding to the DMG antennas in which a DMG Beacon frame is transmitted through.
+In case that an EDMG AP or PCP having multiple RF chains and multiple DMG antenna groups has a regular schedule of receiving through each DMG antenna group corresponding to the DMG antennas in which a DMG Beacon frame is transmitted through.
 The EDMG AP or PCP with multiple RF chains shall switch RX DMG antenna group every l allocations, where l is the value of the N A-BFT in Ant subfield within the Beacon Interval Control field.

 SP